Supply Chain Sustainability: A Key to Success for Indian MSMEs. By CA. Balaji Padmanabhan

 4. Waste Management

-Partner with local waste management startups for proper disposal and recycling.
+Recycle production waste whenever possible.
+Partner with local waste management startups to ensure proper disposal and recycling methods are followed.

 5. Digitalization of Supply Chain

-Use digital tools for inventory, logistics, and supplier management to reduce waste, improve forecasting, and save costs.
+Utilize digital tools for inventory, logistics, and supplier management.
+This can reduce waste, improve forecasting accuracy, and lead to cost savings.

 6. Collaboration with Like-Minded Partners